v1t3ls0n/assembler/README.md

-Here is an updated version of the README file with enhanced formatting and icons for better readability:
 # Assembler Project

 This repository contains an assembler implementation for a hypothetical assembly language.
 The assembler processes assembly code files, expands macros, and generates machine code along with necessary auxiliary files.